What is School Climate?

 Designated School Staff who Receive Reports of the Harassment, Hazing or Bullying of Students

-- Public School Designated Employees SY22-23
+- School Designated Employees SY23-24 (Public, Independent, and CTE Sites)

 A complainant may request an independent review within thirty (30) days of a final determination of a harassment investigation if they are either: